User Guide

 -

-will return anyone whose names or tags have the wordfriends
+find friendswill return anyone whose names or tags have the wordfriendsin them

 Opening a field of a person : open